altruios/namshubettulpa/public/namshubettulpa/consequences.md

 *Gerald lowered a lever*
 ~The bubble slowed~
 "M::There"
-~Martha saw it - as a long concept - a hallway in the darkness~ ~Around it could have been anything~
+~Martha saw it - as a lone concept - a hallway in the darkness~ ~Around it could have been anything~
 ~So Gerald piloted the bubble to be right next to it~ ~He put it into park~
-"A::We should all exit the bubble before exiting that hallway" ~Martha led the way, extending her hand to find the handle~ ~She waited until all were outside the bubble, then she opened the door~ ~A brass bridge met them, followed by wooden doors, and a hallway made of lead~ "M::It's a long way up."
+"A::We should all exit the bubble before exiting that hallway" ~Martha led the way, extending her hand to find the handle~ ~She waited until all were outside the bubble~ "M::Close that interior door"
+~It was cramped, but the six of them fit~
+~The spiders had room on the ceiling~
+~Not that Martha could see any of them~
+~She waited until she was sure it was closed~
+*Then she opened the door*
+*She flipped a switch at the side*
+~A faint buzzing died~
+~A brass bridge met them, followed by wooden doors, and a hallway made of lead~ *They crossed it, and after their passage Martha flipped another switch* ~A faint buzzing came to life behind them~
+*Martha closed the door*
+"M::It's a long way up."
 ~She was not looking forward to the climb~
-~As they started up the stairs they heard chittering behind them~ "G::Gangway"
+~As they started up the stairs they heard chittering behind them~ ~Sonny with her spiders had stayed back~
+~A short while later Martha heard shouting from behind her~ "G::Gangway"
 ~Sonny was in a hammock of silk~
 ~Which both spiders were carrying by its ends~